2014 Drake Bulldogs football team

 The 2014 Drake Bulldogs football team represented Drake University as a member of the Pioneer Football League (PFL) during 2014 NCAA Division I FCS football season.
 Led by first-year head coach Rick Fox, the Bulldogs compiled an overall record of 7–4 with a mark of 6–2 in conference play, tying for third place in the PFL.
 The team played its home games at Drake Stadium in Des Moines, Iowa.

+On December 11, 2013, Fox was named the 26th head football coach in Drake history.